dojo/docs/welcome.rst

 Dojo reference
 ==============

-* `dojo <dojo>`_

 Dojo is divided into two parts: Dojo Base, and Dojo Core.
 Dojo Base is the functionality provided for by just including ``dojo.js``, and Dojo Core is comprised of stable additional (optional) components.
 Typically, if a function or Class exists within the dojo namespace directly (eg: dojo.require(), dojo.addOnLoad()) it is part of Base Dojo.
 If the function or Class exists beneath the dojo namespace (eg: dojo.dnd.Mover), you will need to require the appropriate module (eg: dojo.require("dojo.dnd.Mover");)

 These pages cover both cases, and indicate how they are provided.

 Dojo Base
 ---------

 Dojo Base is the functionality you get by just including dojo.js or dojo.xd.js in your page.

+* `dojo <dojo>`_

 * `dojo._base <dojo/base>`_

+  * `dojo._base._loader <dojo/base/loader>`_

+    Dojo's Bootstrap

+    * `dojo.addOnLoad <dojo/addOnLoad>`_

+      Registers a function to be triggered after the DOM has finished loading and widgets declared in markup have been instantiated.

   * `dojo.array <dojo/array>`_